chris-j-akers/i8080-javascript/README.md

 You can trace through each instruction by making sure 'Enable Trace' is clicked and clicking 'Step Next Instruction', but you won't see much because it's such a large program and you need to manually run the Vertical Blank interrupts using the buttons.

+## Source
+Core of the project is i8080.js which emulates the 8080 chip itself.